DevonMilley/jour-website/README.md

 # jour-website
-This is my personal website, containing an about me page, my resume and a portfolio.
+This is my professional website, containing an about me page, my resume and a portfolio.
 I coded the entire website myself.